R3m0tEe/HTB_Auto_Scanning_Tool/README.md

 # Setup

-In order to run the scanner tool you have to run the "setup.sh" file to download and install the prerequisites.
+In order to run this scanner tool you have to run the "setup.sh" file to download and install the prerequisites.
 Note that you might need special permissions to run the file.